datageek25/BusinessAnalysis_Restaurant/README.md

     a.
 By what they order
     b.
 By how much they spend
  7. What are the most loved dishes in the market ​(5 points)

+ Mr. Goli has collected 3 sets of data
+ 1. Market Pricing - This dataset has information on the pricing of dishes of Goli and itscompetition.
+It also includes which dishes are being loved by the customers at a particular restaurant
+ 2. Customer Bill Detail - This dataset has the information of the order details of Goli
+ 3. Customer Order Item Details - This dataset contains aggregated information on what  was ordered by the customer of Goli.